theramiyer/blog/_posts/2017-10-14-god-fearing-and-god-loving.md

 - opinion
 ---

-In my English class in high school, my English teacher, while teaching us a lesson---a story by our beloved R.K.&nbsp;Narayan---talked about the qualities that our society considered good.
+In my English class in high school, my teacher, while teaching us a lesson---a story by our beloved R.K.&nbsp;Narayan---talked about the qualities that our society considered good.
 One of those qualities that he mentioned was fear of God.
 As in, 'A God-fearing man'.

 I've been a non-religious person at least over the last decade of my life.
 I go to temples and churches and all; I don't have a problem with God.
 I simply don't believe in the popular interpretation of God.
 And I most certainly have no fear of Him (or Her).
 And my grandmother thinks that makes me bad.
 Well, Grandma, I disagree.